QUICK LINK: GFR Calculator (CKD-EPI formula)

 Urine dipsticks for protein are no longer recommended as the sensitivity and specificity is not optimal.

-Join our Kidney Community today - to receive our monthly Kidney Community News which brings you clinical and non clinical information from the kidney world and updates on our professional programs.
-Subscribe via email to email@example.com providing your name, professional details, city, state, country and interest in CKD.
+Receive our Kidney Community News> for clinical and non clinical news from the kidney world and updates on our professional programs - email email@example.com

 Quick links onsite - publications of interest

-I QKidney® Risk Assessment I CVD Risk Calculator I Kidney Health Resourcess> I Organ Donation
+QKidney® Risk Assessment I CVD Risk Calculator I Kidney Health Resources I Organ Donation